DonCrislip/V-AST/README.md

         ]
     }

 If you use aliases in your bundling, you will want to include them in this config file.
-You also need to define what entry points to use so V•LAC knows which files to parse.
+You also need to define what entry points to use so V•AST knows which files to parse.

 Once you have this done, all you need to do is run:

-    v-lac
+    v-ast

 A json file will be created for each entry point inside the dir of the entry point.
-This json file will have the name of the entry point along with **.v-lac.json** appended to it.
+This json file will have the name of the entry point along with **.v-ast.json** appended to it.
 See the example below:

     src/
         someEntryPoint.js
-        someEntryPoint.v-lac.json
+        someEntryPoint.v-ast.json